-In the previous subsection, we proposed three path accommodation algorithms for all-optical access.
-They aim at achieving the theoretical lower bound of the superframe length as closely as possible.
-However, they often fail (see the next subsection for numerical examples).
-In this subsection, we therefore consider the path splitting access by dividing several paths in order to attain the lower bound more closely.
+In the previous subsection, we have proposed three path accommodation algorithms for all-optical access.
+Those aim at achieving the theoretical lower bound of the super-frame length as close as possible.
+However, it often fails (see the next subsection for numerical examples).
+In this subsection, we therefore consider the path-splitting access by dividing several paths in order to attain the lower bound more closely.